Skip to main content

 However, data shows that those airbags certified using EN1621-4 offer higher levels of safety if you’re struck by something like a handlebar, the top of some Armco, the edge of a road sign or car, or a kerb.
 But they can also meet the requirements of CRITT, which tests for flat impacts, as well.

-Personally, I feel more confident wearing an airbag that’s been certified using the requirements of EN1621-4, but the protective gear you buy should always be down to your own, informed choice, taking into account the potential protection, the coverage offered, comfort and convenience.
+Personally, I feel more confident wearing an airbag that’s been certified using the requirements of EN1621-4, but the protective gear you buy should always be down to your own, informed choice, taking into account the potential protection, the coverage offered, comfort and convenience, and I’d urge you to read our guide to the best motorcycle airbags here.

 Do you own this airbag?
 Tell us what it’s like, or ask us questions about it at bikeclub.bennetts.co.uk.